asalic/jobman/README.md

 When you submit a job, you can optionally specify a name.
 If you don't, **jobman** will generate a UUID v4 and use it for generating the name.

-IMPORTANT: for both cases, the internal job name will be prefixed by your user ID (i.e. the "sub" field in OIDC) followed by two dashes (--).
+IMPORTANT: for both cases, the internal job name will be prefixed by your OIDC user name (i.e. the "preffered_username" field in OIDC) followed by two dashes (--).
 DO NOT USE this name in your commands when you need to pass the name as a parameter.
-This is fo your information only and sometimes **jobman** will use this name.
+This is for your information only and sometimes **jobman** will use this name.

 ## Workflow and examples